teusink/Home-Security-by-Pi/4-Maintenance.md

   MailFrom dummy@example.com
   ```

+And here you can see the entire contents of the crontab file that is used: [crontab](https://github.com/teusink/Home-Security-by-Pi/blob/master/4-appendix-crontab.md)

 ## Security Auditing
 You can also audit your own setup against some security best-practices and known vulnerabilities.
 There are two tools for that.
 One is Lynis (configuration and best-practices analyzer), and the other is Debsecan (known vulnerabilities scan in packages).
 - To install Lynis: `sudo apt-get install lynis`.